Guide

 They’re there, lurking in the back of your drawer.
 The elastic is stretched, and there are a few holes in the fabric, maybe even a stain or two.
 But you can’t bring yourself to get rid of those comfy, worn-out underwear you’ve had around since college.

-Regardless of whether it’s women’s underwear or men’s bamboo underwear (Don’t get us started on the boxers vs. briefs debate!), most recommendations for how often to replace underwear are between 6 to 12 months.
-If your underwear drawer needs an overhaul, we’ve got you covered with the tips you need to decide what to toss and how to replace those old undies with long-lasting, sustainable new pairs.
+Regardless of whether it’s women’s underwear or men’s underwear (Don’t get us started on the boxers vs. briefs debate!), many people wonder how long underwear should last or how often to replace underwear.
+Most recommendations for how often you should replace underwear are between 6 to 12 months.
+If your underwear drawer needs an overhaul, we’ve got you covered with the tips you need to decide how often you should buy new underwear and how to replace those old undies with long-lasting, sustainable new pairs.

 Components of Underwear

 You might not think it’s necessary, but knowing the anatomy of underwear can not only help you choose the right pair, but even help you clean them.
 The parts include the elastic waistband, the leg openings, and the gusset.
 For those that don’t know, you might call the gusset the pocket in panties.
-You might be asking, “What is the pocket in panties for?”.
+You might be asking, “What is the pocket in panties for?, and how does it affect how long underwear should last?”
 That is the part of the underwear that offers additional protection for your genital area.

 Signs Your Underwear Need to Be Replaced

-It’s important to note that the 6 to 12-month recommendation is just a guideline, and there isn’t an exact science to determine how long your underwear will last.
+It’s important to note that the 6 to 12-month guideline for how often you should replace underwear is just a recommendation, and there isn’t an exact science to determine how long your underwear will last.
 Instead, there are several signs you can look for if you think it might be time to say goodbye.
 These typically appear after around a year or so of regular use and include:1

-- Fit – Once the stretch is gone, your underwear won’t have the smooth, glove-like fit you want them to have.
-Saggy underwear isn’t comfortable, nor are they an attractive option under your clothing.
+• Fit – Once the stretch is gone, your underwear won’t have the smooth, glove-like fit you want them to have.
+Saggy underwear isn’t comfortable, nor are they an attractive option under your clothing, especially when wearing more form-fitting layers or shapewear that rely on a smooth base underneath.

-- Frequency of wear – The underwear you wear more frequently is more likely to accumulate bacteria than those you only wear on special occasions.2 The risk for serious health problems is low, but you’re better off avoiding infection altogether by replacing your regular rotation often.
+• Frequency of wear – The underwear you wear more frequently is more likely to accumulate bacteria than those you only wear on special occasions.2 While the risk for serious health problems is low, experts generally agree that regularly worn underwear should be replaced more often.
+Including specialty styles like women’s period & leak-proof underwear.

 What Happens if You Don’t Replace Your Underwear?